14sudharsan/MacAddress/README.md

  - vendorDetails.companyName
       * It will display precisely companyName subfield from vendor details use this option

- -
+ - If you leave blank in the field name prompt and press enter
-      * If you leave blank in the field name prompt and press enter will display all the details to the respective mac address
+      * It will display all the details to the respective mac address